We've all heard about "vertical farming".

 (4) sustainability features

-We can use the following example and break down the key characteristics and their function:
+We can use the following example and break down the key characteristics and functions of a vertical farm:

 (1) The primary goal of vertical farming is to maximize the output efficiency per square meter / foot, resulting in a "stacked" tower like structure